jasonnoble/LearningSwiftWorkshop/2_swift_objects.md

 # Learning to program: Part 2

 ## Types
 Swift is a *strongly-typed* language, this means the compiler must know what *type* an variable or constant is.
 We've been able to skip this, because Swift *implies* the type for you.
-Code examples were choosen to avoid this problem while some basics were learned.
+Code examples were chosen to avoid this problem while some basics were learned.

 All our examples in Part 1 were one of the four types below.